iai-group/DialogueKit/docs/source/external_agents.rst

     dc.close()

-In this example we use a user to talk to the Rasa parroting service.
+In this example, we use a user to talk to the Rasa parroting service.
 This allows us to interact with the parrot with python inputs.

 MovieBotAgent